Prime Splitting and Common Index Divisors in Radical Extensions: Introduction and main results

 One can ask about the power of a common index divisor dividing the index of each monogenic order.
-We will not pursue this further than to note that Ore conjectured \cite{Ore} and Engstrom proved \cite{Engstrom} that the power of a common index divisor is not determined by the prime ideal decomposition.
+Ore conjectured \cite{Ore} and Engstrom proved \cite{Engstrom} that the power of a common index divisor is not determined by the prime ideal decomposition.
+See \cite{Nart} and \cite{DelCorsoDvornicich} for more recent developments.